Superset vs Windsurf (2026): Parallel Agent Orchestration vs AI IDE

 Is Superset open source?

-Yes.
-Superset is open source under Apache 2.0 with zero telemetry.
+No. Superset is source-available on GitHub under Elastic License 2.0 (ELv2).
 Windsurf is closed source from Codeium.

 Can I use Windsurf as my editor with Superset?